c4dhi/CyMe_V1/README.md

 With the project installed, you can run your project either in the Simulator or on a real device utilizing Xcode.
 Find more information [here](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device).

 #### Without the installation of the project:
-Until the 4th of November, it is possible to run the app directly on a real device through TestFlight.
-To do so, access this [link](https://testflight.apple.com/join/tbgXeJFm).
+You can **test the app without installing the code** by using the public TestFlight link.
+It is possible to run the app directly on on your device by accessing this [link](https://testflight.apple.com/join/tbgXeJFm).

+The link is active until the 4th of November.
+Please reach out to the development team for an active link after this date.

 ## License